leeanneeagan/Mood_Music/README.md

 Users register and log in via Passport local strategy.
 Once logged in, they can add tracks or playlists to share with the community.

--Music data is stored in MongoDB and rendered dynamically using EJS.
+- Music data is stored in MongoDB and rendered dynamically using EJS.
--Users can like (❤️) or dislike (👎) tracks, or delete (🗑️) their own.
+- Users can like (❤️) or dislike (👎) tracks, or delete (🗑️) their own.
--Logout clears the session, returning them to the login screen.
+- Logout clears the session, returning them to the login screen.

 ---